rust-lang/rfcs/text/0000-async-stream.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 A "stream" is the async version of an [iterator].

+The `Iterator` trait includes a `next` method, which computes and returns the next item in the sequence.
+The `Stream` trait includes two core methods for defining and interacting with streams - `poll_next` and 'next`.

 ## poll_next method

-The `Iterator` trait includes a `next` method, which computes and returns the next item in the sequence.

 When implementing a `Stream`, users will define a `poll_next` method.
 The `poll_next' method asks if the next item is ready.
 If so, it returns